vulpemventures/synthetic-asset-smart-contract/synthetic-asset-contract.rst

 Issuer
 ######

-The issuer will need to have operative access to the keys controlling the following:
+The Issuer will need to have operative access to the keys controlling the following:

 - Synth reserve for use in liquidations
 - Reissuance token used for Issuance and Re-Issuance of Synth